explodinglabs/jsonrpcclient/doc/index.rst

     A response was not requested, but was given anyway.

 ReceivedErrorResponse
-    The server responded with a JSON-RPC *error* response.
+    The server gave a valid JSON-RPC *error* response.

 Logging
 ^^^^^^^